Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: Yeosen’s model is designed with full stainless steel for every component to make sure it lasts.
 There’s also a handy accessory for cleaning and scooping, making it perfect for busy families.

 The full stainless steel design of this filter means there are no plastic parts to crack, wear, or bend under the heat, making it one of the most durable reusable filters around – and quite easy to clean, too.
-The bucket filter is designed for 8 – 12 cup coffee machine, and is specifically made for Mr. Coffee models – there’s also a version made for Cuisinart “Ninja” coffee makers too, but the filter should be fine for any machine with the same general design.
+The bucket filter is designed for 8 – 12 cup coffee machines, and is specifically made for Mr. Coffee models – there’s also a version made for Cuisinart “Ninja” coffee makers too, but the filter should be fine for any machine with the same general design.

 It also comes with a handy accessory.
 There’s a matching spoon for scooping coffee ground, which also has a small brush at the other end.
 That makes it a good choice for keeping close by your coffee maker so you use it as needed for cleaning or measuring.
-If your coffee maker has a single serve option, you’ll also want to read our guide to the best coffee pods.
+If your coffee maker has a single-serve option, you’ll also want to read our guide to the best coffee pods.

 Award: BEST DUAL MESH